Music in Me

 I just think it's a wonderful program and I think that anyone who has the opportunity to do it should jump right in and have a go.

-In 2024, the 8-session mentoring program will be available in both Semester 1 (program A) and Semester 2 (program B).
-Teachers interested in participating as a mentor or mentee are invited to apply for the Semester 1 (program A) or Semester 2 (program B) sessions.
+In 2025, the 8-session mentoring program will be available in both Semester 1 and Semester 2.
+Teachers interested in participating as a mentor or mentee are invited to apply for the Semester 1 or Semester 2 programs.
+Applicants can also elect to apply for both programs.

 Schools who have participated in previous years are encouraged to reapply with new or returning mentee teachers.

-Music in Me is linked to the NSW Creative Arts K–6 Syllabus.
-This program provides an excellent opportunity to strengthen teaching practice in preparation for the release of the new Creative Arts K–6 syllabus.
+Music in Me is linked to the NSW Creative Arts K–6 Syllabus (2006).
+This program provides an excellent opportunity to strengthen teaching practice in preparation to deliver the new Creative Arts K–6 Syllabus (2024) (implementation in 2027).

-Applications for the 2024 Music in Me are now open – follow the links below to apply.
+Applications for the 2025 Music in Me mentoring program are now open – follow the links below to apply.

 About Music in Me